murraysagal/MSStringifyMacros/README.md

 containsValue(value);
 ```

-*Important:* The macros assume that your coder and decoder use the standard names provided by Xcode's code completion: `aCoder` and `aDecoder` respectively.
-In other words, your method signatures for the init and encode methods need to look like this:
+**Important:** These macros assume that your coder and decoder use the standard names provided by Xcode's code completion: `aCoder` and `aDecoder` respectively.
+In other words, your method signatures for the NSCoding init and encode methods need to look like this:

 ```
 - (void)encodeWithCoder:(NSCoder *)aCoder;